 There are three main locations where computing devices are installed.
-All are interconnected by various speeds of Ethernet at the moment.
+All are interconnected by various speeds of Ethernet (mostly Gigabit, with a few hosts and switch uplinks at 10 GB) as of 2016.

 For this discussion, anything installed on the telescope itself, whether at Prime, Cassegrain, or even Coude is all considered ``Telescope.''
 [Though this might be a good place for some discussion of differing connection facilities at each?]
 Only hardware which is required to be near the instrument is installed here.
 This includes hardware to control power supplies and monitor auxiliary electronics, and the detector controller for the camera itself.